CGAL 6.1 - dD Frechet Distance

 This package provides functions for computing the Fréchet distance of polylines in any dimension under the Euclidean metric.

 The Fréchet distance is a classical dissimilarity measure between polylines.
-Its advantages over other measures is that it both considers the polylines as continuous objects and takes into account the ordering of the points.
+Its advantages over other measures are that it both considers the polylines as continuous objects and takes into account the ordering of the points.
 Intuitively, the Fréchet distance is commonly explained as follows: Imagine a human walking on one polyline while a dog walks on the other polyline, they are connected by a leash, and they are only allowed to walk forward.
 The Fréchet distance is the shortest leash length that allows the human and the dog to jointly walk from start to end on their respective trajectories.

 The Fréchet distance is a metric.
 This implies that two polylines have distance zero if and only if they are equal (after removing redundant vertices).